 - The current system is inequitable.
-Public-sector workers are able to retire in their fifties while mothers who interrupted their careers to raise children often have to work into their mid- to late-sixties to make up for the years they didn’t pay into a pension scheme.
+Public-sector workers are able to retire in their fifties while mothers who interrupted their careers to raise children often have to work into their mid- to late-sixties to make up for the time they didn’t pay into a pension plan.

 Arguments against: the reforms go too far

 - It is unfair to raise the retirement age when French companies won’t hire older workers.
 France’s labor force participation rate is similar to that of other wealthy nations until the age of 60.
 Between the ages of 60 and 64, just 35 percent of the French remain in work compared to 62 percent in Germany.